 Please note that the UCT Faculty of Health Sciences has established a Clinical Research Centre.
 Researchers can obtain free advice and tools, and also access facilities for conducting clinical research projects.

 Each year an annual Department of Paediatrics and Child Health Research Day is held, where young and established researchers present their findings.

 Ongoing mentorship of undergraduate and post graduate students is provided by Department of Paediatrics and Child Health members.
 All registrars are registered for an MMed degree and all senior registrars are registered for an MPhil degree.
 A number of staff are registered for higher degrees.

 There's a fully equipped research laboratory situated on site at Red Cross Children's Hospital which has special expertise in molecular, nutritional and immunological investigations.

 The Department of Paediatrics and Child Health offers seed research grants for emerging or new researchers twice a year on a competitive basis.
-This year the second (and final) deadline for applications will be Thursday, 31 August 2017.
-For info see:
+This year the first deadline for applications will be Monday, 30 April 2018.
+For more info see: